wiktor-falek/bonfire/README.md

 A Discord like chatting application built for the sake of learning and experimenting.

 ## TODO

+- [ ] Change display name
 - [ ] Chat features
   - [ ] Delete your message
   - [ ] Multiline text input
+- [ ] Notification on DM while the DM channel is not open
+- [ ] Update Friends changes in real time
+- [ ] Map user id to name from profile store
+- [ ] Notifications for new Pending friend
 - [ ] Profile pictures - default and custom
 - [ ] Profile click closing modal when modal is open
 - [ ] Profile modal styling